Canar/2b/README.md

 Windows code was tested in Wine and MSYS2-MINGW64 on\
 QEMU KVM Windows 11.

+Under Termux, the following APIs can be built and run.

-Additionally, there is an OpenSL ES implementation, which\
+- OpenSL ES
-is developed and tested in Termux on Android 11.
+- AAudio

+AAudio requires Android 9 aka O aka Oreo.

 Finally, there is also a minimal `cat` implementation.\
 It's only really of interest if you're curious how to\